timeseries-ru/revisor/README.md

  -- Change version of model for making predictions.

+Quick explanations are on the [Github page](https://timeseries-ru.github.io/revisor/).

 The solution *requires python 3.6+*.
 And, also, don't forget to track your original python code with **git** or JupyterLab Git Extension.
 This project dedicated to deploy-in-the-loop, not to code-in-the-loop.

-**Under active development, methods can change**

 ## Installation
-1. Clone this repo,
+1. Clone this repository,
 2. Install dependencies, the library itself and start the server.

 From repository directory: